AdobeDocs/experience-manager-65.fr-FR/help/assets/link-sharing.md

    ![Partage de liens vers des ressources directement depuis la boîte de dialogue Partage de lien](assets/Asset-Sharing-LinkShareDialog.png)

-   *Figure : Partagez des liens vers des ressources directement depuis la boîte de dialogue Partage[!UICONTROL de]liens.*
+   *Figure : Partagez des liens vers des ressources directement à partir de la boîte de dialogue Partage[!UICONTROL de]liens.*

    >[!NOTE]
    If you enter an email ID of a user that is not a member of your organization, the words [!UICONTROL External User] are prefixed with the email ID of the user.